luije87/documentation/csv.rst

 external_apply_link                 An optional link to send the applicants to when they click apply.
 \*application_medium                The method a student should use to apply.
 One of ['handshake', 'external_link', 'offline', 'handshake_and_external'] salary_type_name                    The salary type.
-Must be one of the system salary types described in the references section. expiration_date                     The date the posting should expire.
+Must be one of the system salary types described in the references section. default_expiration_date                     The date the posting should expire.
 Should be in yyyy-mm-dd format. division_code                       The code corresponding to the division this job belongs to school_id                           Employers: The ID of the school you want to post the job to. job_function_names                  A semicolon separated list of job function names which must be one of the system job functions.